A guardian has the power to make the range of personal or lifestyle decisions which SACAT specifies in its order appointing the guardian.

 The following additional reasons may necessitate SACAT involvement:

 It may be that the people concerned in providing consent in these situations feel uneasy about making the final decision without some independent advice.
-Such people should be encouraged to seek advice from:
+In these circumstances, advice may be sought from:

 See also: Consent